yy-ko/ICDM-2021_MASCOT/README.md

 ## MASCOT: A Quantization Framework for Efficient Matrix Factorization in Recommender Systems

+This repository provides a reference implementation of *MASCOT* as described in the following paper:
+> MASCOT: A Quantization Framework for Efficient Matrix Factorization in Recommender Systems
 > Yunyong Ko, Jae-Seo Yu, Hong-Kyun Bae, Yongjun Park, Dongwon Lee, and Sang-Wook Kim<br>
 > IEEE International Conference on Data Mining (IEEE ICDM 2021)<br>

-This repository provides a reference implementation of *MASCOT* as described in the following paper:

-### Building
-This project is written in standard C++ and CUDA 10.2. it can be built by running Makefile in the source code directory.
+This project is written in standard C++ and CUDA 10.2.
+It can be built by running Makefile in the source code directory.

 ### Usage
 Run executable file by: